 Step - 3: Web server sends its response: The server will respond to the request made by your browser by sending you the desired page.
 If the page is not present in the server or there is some issue in sending the correct response to the request.
 The server will send you the error message.

-Step - 4: Browser displays the information: If everything is working fine, your web browser will show you the web page which you have requested by obtaining the needful information of the web page which is provided in the server's response.
+Step - 4: Browser displays the information: If everything is working fine, your web browser will show you the web page you requested by obtaining the needful information of the web page provided in the server's response.

 Why Do We Need A Server For The Internet To Work?

-A server performs an array of tasks in less than seconds to send your browser the necessary information that you have requested.
-A server is more like a powerhouse of the Internet, and it is used to deliver us all the little things and information that we want from the Internet.
-Learning about servers and how they process the request is a great way to find which hosting web service will work out best for your website.
+A server performs an array of tasks in less than seconds to send your browser the necessary information you requested.
+A server is more like a powerhouse of the Internet and is used to deliver all the little things and news we want from the Internet.
+Learning about servers and how they process requests is a great way to find which hosting web service will work out best for your website.

 Different Types Of Server

 There are a total of six different types of servers, and all of them are made to perform various functions.
-A lot of networks contain more than one form of the servers, and all six of them are explained down below.
+Most networks contain more than one server form, and all six of them are explained below.

 1. File Servers

 From the name, you can make out that file servers are used to perform tasks related to file storage and distribution.
-A lot of times, multiple clients who are working in the same company use a single server to store all their files and retrieve the files from the server only.
-For example, if you have a team for editing and marketing for your YouTube channel, then you want your videos to be located in one location so every editor can easily access the file from the server and edit the video in their local system.
+Multiple clients working in the same company often use a single server to store all their files and retrieve them from the server only.
+For example, suppose you have a team for editing and marketing your YouTube channel.
+In that case, you want your videos to be located in one location so every editor can easily access the file from the server and edit the video in their local system.
 You can watch its live implementation from a YouTube video (click here).

 2. Print Servers

-A print server is basically a computer that is attached to a printing machine, and it accepts all the printing requests which are coming from different computers present in the network.
-This type of server is used in both large and small scale companies where most of the documents need to be printed out.
+A print server is a computer attached to a printing machine that accepts all the printing requests from different computers in the network.
+This server type is used in large and small-scale companies where most documents must be printed.

 3. Application Servers

 An application server is more of a software framework than a dedicated computing machine.
 It is used to deliver content and assets to run the application developed or used by the client.
-These web applications could be web applications, a browser, or other apps.
-An application server is used to provide clients and their computers with a business logic that helps them to transform the data into dynamic content and thus, enable the application to perform its assigned task.
-Moreover, it works as a link between the client, and the server-side code; typical functions which are performed by application servers are transaction management, security, concurrency, etc.
+These web applications could be web applications, browsers, or other apps.
+An application server is used to provide clients and their computers with a business logic that helps them transform the data into dynamic content and thus, enable the application to perform its assigned task.
+Moreover, it works as a link between the client and the server-side code; typical functions performed by application servers are transaction management, security, concurrency, etc.

 4. Domain Name Serves (DNS)

-DNS works as the Internet's phonebook, and a DNS helps in translating the domain names of a web page into IP addresses so browsers can load the internet resources which are stored in it.
+DNS works as the Internet's phonebook, and a DNS helps translate the domain names of a web page into IP addresses so browsers can load the internet resources stored in it.
 With the implementation of DNS, you don't need to remember the long number called the IP address of web pages.

 The DNS converts the domain name written by the user into the computer-friendly IP address so the machines can communicate with each other in their preferred language and deliver the needed information in time.
-There are two types of DNS servers and the first one is the authoritative DNS server, and the second is a recursive DNS resolver.
-Both of these are important, and in a lot of ways, they are said to be the backbone of our modern-day Internet.
+There are two types of DNS servers; the first one is the authoritative DNS server, and the second is a recursive DNS resolver.
+Both are important, and in many ways, they are said to be the backbone of our modern-day Internet.

 5. Mail Servers

-A mail server is a system that is responsible for handling and delivering emails over the Internet.
-A mail server is in the middle of the transfer between the client's computer and the receiver's computer.
+A mail server is a system responsible for handling and delivering emails over the Internet.
+A mail server is in the middle of the transfer between the client's and receiver's computers.
 There are two types of mail servers: the first one is the outgoing mail server, and the second is the incoming mail server.

-The outgoing mail servers are also known as Simple Mail Transfer Protocol (SMTP).
-The incoming servers have two categories, first is Post Office Protocol, version 3 (POP3).
-The POP3 mail servers are well known for keeping a copy of the mail that is both sent and received on the system's hard drive.
-On the other hand, the second category of incoming servers is Internet Message Access Protocol (IMAP); these servers are used to store copies of messages on servers.
+The outgoing mail servers are known as Simple Mail Transfer Protocol (SMTP).
+The incoming servers have two categories: Post Office Protocol, version 3 (POP3).
+The POP3 mail servers are well known for keeping a copy of the mail sent and received on the system's hard drive.
+On the other hand, the second category of incoming servers is the Internet Message Access Protocol (IMAP); these servers are used to store copies of messages on servers.
 But mainly, POP3 is used as it allows mails to store on servers as it is more convenient.

 6. Web Servers

-A web server is the one that hosts web pages in their storage space.
+A web server is the one that hosts web pages in its storage space.
 The main objective of the webserver is to store, process, and deliver web pages to the users.
-The intercommunication of the web servers is done by the markup language HTTP.
-These web pages are mostly static in nature.
-There are two types of web servers, and there is a public server and a private server.
+The markup language HTTP does the intercommunication of the web servers where the web pages are primarily static.
+There are two web servers: a public server and a private server.
 A shared server is also known as an internet server as it allows users from multiple systems to access the web pages which are hosted in it.
-Web servers are the most abundant form of servers, and the whole Internet is using them to provide you with the information that you need.
-Some of the common web servers include Apache web servers, Microsoft Internet Information Services, Nginx servers, etc.
+Web servers are the most abundant form of servers; the whole Internet uses them to provide you with the information you need.
+Some standard web servers include Apache, Microsoft Internet Information Services, Nginx, etc.

 Alternatives Of Server

-The above-mentioned six types of servers are non-replaceable; each one of them has a unique task that they perform in the network.
-There is a NAS Network Attached Storage (NAS) which works like a file server, the NAS servers can come in any shape and size, and it depends on you how much local storage you want it to have.
-Also, NAS can be upgradable, as all you have to do is add more hard drives to expand the storage space.
-Apart from this, there is no alternative for any other form of server.
+The six types mentioned above of servers are non-replaceable; each one of them has a unique task that they perform in the network.
+There is a NAS Network Attached Storage (NAS) which works like a file server, the NAS servers can come in any shape and size, and it depends on how much local storage you want it to have.
+Also, NAS can be upgradeable, as you must add more hard drives to expand the storage space.
+Apart from this, there is no alternative for any other server form.
 Servers, as we said, provide important internet structure, and without them, the Internet would not be like what we see now.

 Can You Make Your Computer A Server?

 The simple answer to this question is yes, you can turn your computer into a server, but if we dig deep and find out how we can make our computers a server, we will find out that it is not feasible to turn a regular household computer into a server.
-Pretty much any computer can be converted into a server, even a computer that is running on bare minimum hardware.
-But the main problem of creating your own server is managing the networking side of things.
-In order for a computer to become a server, other machines should be able to connect with it and access the information stored in it.
+Pretty much any computer can be converted into a server, even a computer running on bare minimum hardware.
+But the main problem of creating your server is managing the networking side.
+For a computer to become a server, other machines should be able to connect with it and access the information stored in it.
 That's what the main task of a server is in the first place.

-Now, if you are thinking of hosting your website on your computer and looking for the whole Internet to use, then you need to perform the routing operations on it.
+Now, if you are thinking of hosting your website on your computer and looking for the whole Internet, then you need to perform the routing operations on it.
 The routing operation could be a port forwarding or any external service which could map a domain name and the subdomain to a changing dynamic IP address.
-But to make your computer perform all the tasks which are required by a server, you need to upgrade your hardware to the enterprise level, and in no time, you will be crossing the five-figure mark of spendings.
+But to make your computer perform all the tasks which are required by a server, you need to upgrade your hardware to the enterprise level, and in no time, you will be crossing the five-figure mark of spending.

 We are not saying it is not possible, but it is not feasible for a lot of website owners.
-Because you can quickly get the best of the server hosting services in no time by spending as little as $10 per month, and there are multiple discounts and offers which you can receive all throughout the year.
-Thus, buying a hosting server service is a much better option than creating one.
+Because you can quickly get the best of the server hosting services in no time by spending as little as $10 per month, there are multiple discounts and offers that you can receive throughout the year.
+Thus, buying a hosting server service is much better than creating one.

-So this is what servers are all about.
-If there were no servers, we wouldn't be able to access the information from the Internet, or it is more likely that there will be no internet.
+So these are the different types of servers available in today's infrastructure.
+If there were no servers, we wouldn't be able to access the information from the Internet, or it is more likely that there would be no internet.
 Thus, services are vital for the Internet to work.
 If you are planning on purchasing a hosting web service for your website, we would like you to start with small, and as your website's traffic increases, you upgrade the hosting plan.
 The best budget-friendly hosting service is shared hosting, in which you can easily set up your website or e-commerce business web page without any issues and only have to pay around $10 per month.